AmitKumarDas/amitkumardas.github.io/_posts/2016-08-21-my-views-on-devops.md

 > I've worked with multiple services in multiple teams where upstream fixes take a while and meanwhile devs and ops people get paged like crazy for a diagonized and remediable problem.
 Agreed that logrotate config needs to be fixed for this case but it is only a simple demo for auto-remediation.
 For years, Cassandra dead node replacement is a 6 step manual process.
 You'd think upstream should be fixed but unfortunately not.
 So StackStorm fills the gap between what is ideal and what is running in production.
 Usually, there is a gap.
 See https://stackstorm.com/2015/09/22/auto-remediating-bad-hosts-in-cassandra-cluster-with-stackstorm/

+## Project Gating System

+- A program that can gate the source code repo of the project
+  - so that any changes are only merged if they pass tests.
+- OpenStack uses Zuul.
+  -  It is a scheduler that expects events on proposed changes.
+  -  It triggers tests based on these events & reports back

 ## What does StackStorm provide ?

 - YAML based workflow specs